arm/neural-graphics-for-unreal/README.md

 r.NSS.Enable 1
 ```

+The Unreal starter content is not optimized for mobile renderer preview.
+As a result, visual quality may appear degraded.
+This is not related to the NSS model or the NSS Plugins.
+If required, enabling FP32 for material expressions can improve preview quality, but this comes with a performance tradeoff (see Mali best practices - https://developer.arm.com/documentation/101897/0304/Shader-code/Minimize-precision?lang=en).

 ## Trademarks and Copyrights

 Arm® is a registered trademark of Arm Limited (or its subsidiaries) in the US and/or elsewhere.